 If you suspect your dog is having trouble breathing, you need to get him or her to your vet or your local emergency room right away.
 Typically, oxygen therapy is needed in cases of acute respiratory distress.
 Without it, your dog may be too unstable to move forward with any diagnostic testing.

-Because respiratory distress can be stressful, some dogs require mild sedation to calm them down.
-This helps improve their breathing capability.
-In cases where the vet suspects infection as the cause of the respiratory distress, he or she may start injectable antibiotics.
+In cases where the vet suspects bacterial infections as potential causes of respiratory distress, he or she may start injectable antibiotics.
 The vet may also use steroids like prednisone for dogs to reduce airway inflammation and/or bronchodilator medications like theophylline to open the airways.
+Some dogs require overnight hospitalization.

-Long-term management of chronic bronchitis
+Long-term management of chronic bronchitis in dogs

 Cough suppressants